-Supported functions

-Data exchange between the operating unit (such as a notebook, for example,) and measuring device:

-- Upload the configuration from the measuring device (XML format, configuration backup). - Save the configuration to the measuring device (XML format, restore configuration). - Export event list (.csv file) - Export parameter settings (.csv file or PDF file, document the measuring point configuration) - Flash firmware version for device firmware upgrade, for example - Download driver for system integration - Visualize up to 1000 saved measured values (only available with the Extended HistoROM application package→

-HistoROM data management

-The measuring device features HistoROM data management.
+Supported functions Data exchange between the operating unit (such as a notebook, for example,) and measuring device: Upload the configuration from the measuring device (XML format, configuration backup).
+Save the configuration to the measuring device (XML format, restore configuration).
+Export event list (.csv file) Export parameter settings (.csv file or PDF file, document the measuring point configuration) Export the Heartbeat verification report (PDF file, only available with the Heartbeat Verification → (1) 190 application package) Flash firmware version for device firmware upgrade, for example Download driver for system integration Visualize up to 1000 saved measured values (only available with the Extended HistoROM application package (2) 190) HistoROM data management The measuring device features HistoROM data management.
 HistoROM data management comprises both the storage and import/export of key device and process data, making operation and servicing far more reliable, secure and efficient.
 When the device is delivered, the factory settings of the configuration data are stored as a backup in the device memory.
 This memory can be overwritten with an updated data record, for example after commissioning.